 EARLY or ABSENTEE BALLOTS: You can request early/absentee ballots at any time during the election year.
-The latest a ballot can be requested in Waterbury (Town) is Monday August 8 at 4:30pm (date and time office closes prior to election)
+The latest a ballot can be requested in is (Town) (date and time office closes prior to election)

 You or a family member can request early ballots in person, in writing, by telephone, or on your My Voter Page at mvp.vermont.gov.
 An authorized person can request ballots for you in person or in writing.